May 04, 2026 - minute readminutes read

 • Drinking too much alcohol: Excessive alcohol consumption can damage the heart and blood vessels, leading to an increase in blood pressure.
 In addition, alcohol can interfere with the effectiveness of blood pressure medications.

 Ensuring you maintain good oral health is a key to reducing your risk of developing hypertension.
-To do this, you should adopt a complete oral care ritual:
+To do this, you should adopt a complete oral care routine:

 In addition, regular dental check-ups and cleanings will enable your dentist to recognize early warning signs of gum disease and help you develop a plan to counter its progress.